-Week 9 (November 8).
-Shaping the form of the sermon: different approaches Readings: Stott, Between two Worlds, Ch 6.
+Week 9 (November 6).
+Shaping the form of the sermon: different approaches

+Readings: Stott, Between two Worlds, Ch 6.

-Week 10 (November 15) Putting it all together: images, stories and the words we use.
+Week 10 (November 13) Putting it all together: images, stories and the words we use.

 Readings: Long, Witness, Ch.
 8.

 Readings: Cornelius Plantinga Jr, 'Tuning the Preacher's Ear', Books and Culture.)

-Week 11 (November 22) Polishing the form: connections, introductions, conclusions Readings: Long, Witness, Ch.
+Week 11 (November 20) Polishing the form: connections, introductions, conclusions

+Readings: Long, Witness, Ch.
 7.

-Week 12 (November 29) Preaching in a particular time and place: the preacher in relationship to culture (exegesis of culture).
+Week 12 (November 27) Preaching in a particular time and place: the preacher in relationship to culture (exegesis of culture).

 Readings: William H. 'Preaching as Missionary Encounter with North American Paganism', Journal for Preachers 22/3 (1999).
 Stott, Between Two Worlds, Ch 7.

 Readings: Long, Witness, Chapter 10.
-Stott, Between Two Worlds, Ch 4; Week 13 (December 6) The preacher in the pulpit: finding your voice & concluding remarks on the Preaching Life.
+Stott, Between Two Worlds, Ch 4;

+Week 13 (December 4) The preacher in the pulpit: finding your voice & concluding remarks on the Preaching Life.
 The preacher in relationship to the church: formation of the community through preaching.

 Readings: Stott, Between Two Worlds, Ch 8.

+Depending on enrollment, an additional meeting during exam week may be needed to complete preaching labs.

+Evaluation

+Requirements

-Evaluation Requirements 1.
-Class participation, weekly readings and sermon feedback: 20% of the final grade The weekly assigned readings are an integral part of the course.
-It is expected that the students will come to class prepared to discuss what they have read.
-There are two primary texts both of which should be available at bookstore.
+1. Class participation, weekly readings and sermon feedback: 20% of the final grade

+The weekly assigned readings are an integral part of the course.
+It is expected that the students will come to class prepared to discuss what they have read. \\\ There are two primary texts both of which should be available at bookstore.
 (John Stott, Between Two Worlds and Thomas Long, The Witness of Preaching, 3rd edition).
 Other assigned readings are available on-line through the University of Toronto.
-Sermon feedback: Beginning in the fourth or fifth week of class participation in the preaching lab will include students being assigned, on a rotating basis, the task of offering feedback on the sermons of their peers.
-Students will offer constructive critique of the sermon using the guidelines from the weekly review of assigned sermons below.
-Missing 2 or more class meetings without prior authorization and medical documentation will be cause for a failing grade in the course as per 11.4.3 in the Basic Degree handbook.
-2. Weekly Review of Assigned Sermons: 20% of the final grade.